-Which Cold Medicines Are Safe For Breastfeeding?
+Which Cold Medicines Are Safe for Breastfeeding?

-Acetaminophen has been approved by the AAP, and most experts say it’s safe.
+Acetaminophen, aka Tylenol, has been approved by the AAP, and most experts say it’s safe.

 Guaifenesin has not been tested on breastfeeding moms, but it’s sometimes given to infants directly.
 (Often found in Robitussin, Mucinex and more.)